 "Diligent" is a trademark of Diligent Corporation, registered in the US Patent and Trademark Office.
-"Diligent Boards," "Diligent D&O," "Diligent Evaluations," "Diligent Messenger," and the Diligent logo are trademarks of Diligent Corporation.
+"Diligent Boards," "Diligent D&O," "Diligent Evaluations," "Diligent Bessenger," and the Diligent logo are trademarks of Diligent Corporation.
 All third-party trademarks are the property of their respective owners.
-All rights reserved. $\ensuremath{\mathbb{Q}}$ 2018 Diligent Corporation.

-For more information or to request a demo then please contact us on:
+All rights reserved. © 2018 Diligent Corporation.
+For more information or to request a demo, please contact us on:

-Telephone: 1.877.434.5443 E-mail: info@diligent.com Website: diligent.com
+Australia: 1800 646 207 New Zealand: 0800 434 5443 Singapore: +65 6932 2638 E-mail: info@diligent.com Website: diligent.com/au